 To make the stock solutions, a 500 mL volumetric flask filled with de-ionized water was placed in an ice water bath and purged with a reference gas corresponding to each of the four analytes.
 Each gas was bubbled through chilled water for two hours to make individual concentrated standards.
-Unlike in RSK 1751, calibrations in BOL60192 are performed using aqueous rather than gaseous standards.
+Unlike in RSK 175, calibrations in BOL6019 are performed using aqueous rather than gaseous standards.
 This study also employs an aqueous calibration, where standards are analyzed under the same conditions as samples.

 Calibration standards were made from serial dilutions of these stock standards by calculating the concentration of saturated gas solutions in water at 0°C. For example, the saturation point of methane in 0°C water is 39.59 mg/L at atmospheric pressure.
 Calibration standards were made in 50 mL volumetric flasks filled to volume with chilled de-ionized water over a range of 7.92 ppb to 19.8 ppm.
 Samples were transferred to headspace free 40 mL vials for analysis.
 These standards were additionally made for the remaining compounds of interest.
-Similarly, calibration standards for the headspace analysis were generated from dilutions of this stock standard, but due the fixed volumes used in the method the calibration ranges differed slightly from the purge and trap method.

-The calibration data generated during this study was evaluated by linearity (r^2) and percent Relative Deviation (%RSD).
+The calibration data generated during this study was evaluated by linearity ( $r^2$ ) and percent Relative Deviation (%RSD).
 Method detection limits were also established for all compounds by analyzing seven low level replicates.
-Calibration data and MDLs can be found in Table 5 for the P&T method and Table 6 for the HT3 and Versa.
-In addition, an example of an overlay chromatogram showing each standard can be found in Figure 3.
-Figure 4 presents a chromatogram of a mixed gas standard as well as an overlay showing there is no discernible difference in response between the headspace systems.
-A blank analyzed after the highest calibration standard was used to calculate the percent carryover for the P&T method which was less than 0.04% for all compounds.
+Calibration data and MDLs can be found in Table 4.
+In addition, an example of a chromatogram for a 40ppm methane standard can be found in Figure 3.
+A blank analyzed after the highest calibration standard was used to calculate the percent carryover which was less than 0.04% for all compounds.

-Compound Calibration Range Relative Response Factor (RRF) Linearity (r 2) % Relative Deviation (%RSD) Method Detection Limit (MDL) % Carryover Methane 7.92 ppb to 19.8 ppm 166 1.000 2.0 0.4 ppb 0.04% Ethene 56.2 ppb to 281 ppm 587 0.9995 4.5 31 ppb 0.03% Ethane 26.4 ppb to 132 ppm 621 0.9998 13.9 21 ppb 0.04% Propane 29.4 ppb to 147 ppm 803 0.9999 12.0 18 ppb 0.04%
+Compound Calibration Range Relative Response Factor (RRF) Linearity (r ) % Relative Deviation (%RSD) Method Detection Limit (MDL) % Carryover Methane 7.92 ppb to 19.8 ppm 166 1.000 2.0 0.4 ppb 0.04% Ethene 56.2 ppb to 281 ppm 587 0.9995 4.5 31 ppb 0.03% Ethane 26.4 ppb to 132 ppm 621 0.9998 13.9 21 ppb 0.04% Propane 29.4 ppb to 147 ppm 803 0.9999 12.0 18 ppb 0.04%

-Table 5: Calibration and MDL Data for Methane, Ethane, Ethene, and Propane using the Stratum PTC
+Table 4: Calibration and MDL Data for Methane, Ethane, Ethene, and Propane